 After connecting with this diverse group of classicists and compiling my final report, I felt reinvigorated with hope for a more inclusive Classics environment.
 Higher education, and Classics in particular, have an unfortunate history of elitism and dominance by cis, white men, but the landscapes of this discipline and of academia at large are changing.
 With each conversation that we have about a historically underrepresented or marginalized group, we, as the future leaders of this discipline, are actively working to advance our field and reshape the long-standing perception of Classics.
 We don’t have to teach perfectly or always present positive material: as long as we try our best, welcome feedback, and work to enact change, we will be successful.

-James Aykit (he/him) is a recent graduate (‘21) from the College of Arts and Sciences with a major in Biology and a minor in Classical Studies.
+James Aykit (he/him) is a recent graduate (College ‘21) from the University of Pennsylvania with a major in Biology and a minor in Classical Studies.